 Delicacy: Cashew Nuts

 Option 2.
 Take a boat to Coron from Manila.
-Fare is PHP1,000 for ordinary and PHP1,150 for air-conditioned.
+The fare is PHP1,000 for ordinary and PHP1,150 for air-conditioned.
 Check out their schedule here ⇒ 2Go Travel or Atienza Shipping Lines .Estimated travel time is 17-19 hours.

 Option 3.
 Take a ferry to Coron from Puerto Princesa or El Nido.